Fuck-dig/MinecraftButSHIT/README.md

+YOU NEED TO OPEN THE SCENE MINECRAFT AND NOT THE OTHERS

 Minecraft But Sh*t
 A questionable recreation of Minecraft.
 Emphasis on "questionable."
 This is my attempt at making Minecraft in Unity with C#.
 It's called "But Sh*t" because, well... it's pretty Sh*t.